Three Island Circuit

 A glimpse into our journey

-Fly to Falkland Islands, then fly to and explore Bleaker Island
+Fly to Falkland Islands, then fly to and explore Sea Lion Island

-You’ll spend your time on Bleaker hiking along this small, wildlife-rich island, including Long Gulch, which is just one of a number of the dramatic inlets in the rocky cliffs.
-The top of the cliff is bordered with tussock grass where about 9,000 pairs of imperial (king) cormorants group together alongside a colony of about 750 pairs of rockhopper penguins, a Bleaker Island highlight.
-Other highlights you may experience are a gentoo penguin highway, Magellanic penguin burrows dotted across the island, and waterfowl at Big Pond.
+You’ll spend your time on Bleaker hiking along this small, wildlife-rich island, including Long Gulch, which is just one of several dramatic inlets in the rocky cliffs.
+The top of the cliff is bordered with tussock grass where about 9,000 pairs of imperial (king) cormorants group together alongside a colony of about 750 pairs of rockhopper penguins- a Bleaker Island highlight.
+Other highlights you may experience are a gentoo penguin highway, Magellanic penguin burrows dotted across the island, and waterfowl including the rare flying steamer duck at Big Pond.

 Fly to Stanley for city tour and museum visit and full day excursion to Volunteer Point

 The following morning depart Stanley for a full-day excursion.
-After a roughly 2.5-hr drive by Landrover, you’ll arrive at the white, sandy beach and turquoise waters of Volunteer Point, a destination with almost a Caribbeanesque feel to it, but the king, gentoo, and Magellanic penguins will bring you back to the Falklands.
-Discover the largest accessible king penguin colony in the Islands, outside of South Georgia, containing approximately 1,000 adults.
+After a roughly 2.5-hr drive by Land Rover, you’ll arrive at the white, sandy beach and turquoise waters of Volunteer Point, a destination with almost a Caribbeanesque feel to it, but the king, gentoo, and Magellanic penguins will bring you back to the Falklands.
+As a warm-up to the journey ahead, discover the largest accessible king penguin colony in the Islands, outside of South Georgia, containing approximately 1,000 adults.
 You may also find other wildlife such as long-tailed meadowlarks, austral thrush, South American snipe, South American tern, blackish and Magellanic oystercatchers, and upland, kelp, and ruddy-headed geese.
 Enjoy the spectacular scenery as you traverse the north of East Falkland.

 Continue on to South Georgia and the Antarctic Peninsula